World Cup Miami – Medal Races day 2

 Day 6 of the Hempel World Cup in Miami will see medal races for the the Finn, Laser, Radial and the two 470 events.

 The five final medal races are scheduled to take place in the order: 470 Women, 470 Men, Finn, Radial, and Laser, from 17:00 hrs UTC.
+Refresh your Browser to see latest results.

 The forecast to for 6-10 knots on the racing area, but only 4-5 knots in first race.